Nukufetau: History

 B-24s were based at the airfield.
 The Marine Attack Squadron 331 (VMA-331) also flew Douglas SBD Dauntless dive bombers from Nukufetau.
 After the war the airfield was dismantled and the land returned to its owners, however as the coral base was compacted to make the runway the land now provides poor ground for growing coconuts.

+There is a shipwreck at the southeast corner of the atoll, but only the bow and parts of the stern remain.

-Cyclone Pam, March 2015
+Cyclone Pam

 Nukufetau was affected by storm surges caused by Cyclone Pam in early March 2015, which damaged houses, crops and infrastructure.
 As of 22 March, 76 people (13 percent of the population) were displaced and were living in 2 evacuation centres.
 The Situation Report published on 30 March reported that on Nukufetau all the displaced people have returned to their homes.
 Nukufetau suffered the loss of 90% of crops.

 In 2016 a 500-metre seawall was constructed to improve the defences against severe wet weather events.
 The $8 million cost of the project was paid by the United Nations Development Programme and was carried out by dredging and civil contracting company Hall Pacific.

-General election, 2019

-The 2019 general election was held on 9 September 2019.
-Enele Sopoaga was returned to parliament and Fatoga Talama was elected to represent Nukufetau in the parliament.
+Food

+In addition to imported food, food is produced on Fale and on Funaota.
+The products include pulaka (a root crop), pigs, breadfruit, brown coconuts and germinating nuts.

+Politics

+Enele Sopoaga and Panapasi Nelesoni were re-elected in the 2024 Tuvaluan general election.

+Education

+In 1951 the school that was located on Motumua islet was transferred to Savave and became the government primary school for Nukufetau.
+It was named the Tutasi Memorial School in honour of its predecessor.